Quantification of dual-state 5-ALA-induced PpIX fluorescence: Methodology and validation in tissue-mimicking phantoms: Results

 In turn, absorption coefficients and reduced scattering coefficients covering ranges of 0.2 – 0.6 mm$^{-1}$ and 0.5 – 3 mm$^{-1}$ were respectively measured at 500 nm.
 As pictured in \figref{fig:phantoms_OPs}, these matched reported ranges of optical properties encountered in brain and tumour tissue \citep{Yaroslavsky2002OpticalRange,Gebhart2006InAdding-doubling,DeRicBevilacqua1999InBrain, Honda2018DeterminationAcid}.
 Most of these data points were found to be compiled and made publicly available \citep{Shapey2022OpticalWindow}.
 The use of Hb as an optical absorbing agent in these phantoms allowed for dramatic variations of $\mu_{a}$ with wavelength, similar to typical human brain and tumour tissue.
 At 400 nm, Hb features significantly stronger absorption, resulting in absorption coefficients of 1-3.5 mm$^{-1}$.
 Inversely, at 630 nm which is close to the maximum emission wavelength of PpIX, absorption coefficients of 0.15-0.35 mm$^{-1}$ were measured.
 The use of IL as an optical scattering agent achieved reduced scattering coefficients mainly following a Mie power law, with measured average ($\pm$standard deviation) fraction of Mie scattering $(1-f_{Ray})$ = 0.066 ($\pm$0.042) and Mie scattering power $b_{Mie}$ = 0.88 ($\pm$0.15).

 Stock PpIX solution diluted in 1x PBS showed typical fluorescence emission from PpIX$_{635}$ under 405 nm excitation.
 Linear increase in intensity of fluorescence emission at 634 nm was observed for dilutions with PpIX concentration over a range of 0-100 µg/mL ($R^2$ = 0.999).
 In phantoms however, PpIX fluorescence emission was found to vary not only in intensity but also in spectral shape with phantom composition, depending on IL, Hb and PpIX concentrations.
 The resulting fluorescence emission can be described as mixture of emission from both PpIX$_{620}$ and PpIX$_{635}$, plus background emission.
-This matched behaviour previously described in the literature, both in phantoms and human tissue~\citep{Alston2018NonlinearPhantoms,SueroMolina2023UnravelingBiology,Korner2024}. \figref{fig:phantoms_fluorescence} illustrates this phenomenon by showing raw fluorescence emission spectra for a selection of our phantoms with varying concentrations of Hb and IL and fixed PpIX concentration of 5 µg/mL.
-Blue arrows show spectra were a mixture of the two PpIX forms is noticeable.
-Contrarily red arrows show spectra where PpIX$_{635}$ is dominant.
+This matched behaviour previously described in the literature, both in phantoms and human tissue~\citep{Alston2018NonlinearPhantoms,SueroMolina2023UnravelingBiology,Korner2024}. \figref{fig:phantoms_fluorescence} illustrates this phenomenon by showing raw fluorescence emission spectra for a selection of our phantoms with varying concentrations of Hb and IL and fixed PpIX concentration of 5 $\mu g/mL$.
+An insert shows normalized intensities at 634 nm, restricted to a wavelength range of 610 - 660 nm, encompassing the primary emission peak of PpIX.
+Significant presence of PpIX$_{620}$ is thus noticeable in the orange, blue and yellow curves.
 Background fluorescence emission was observed in all phantoms and was attributed to both gelatin and IL.
 A sharp 690 nm peak also observed in all phantoms with varying intensity was attributed to IL.